pyrocms/pyrocms/docs/getting-started/introduction.md

 # Introduction

-### PyroCMS is a modern CMS built on Laravel 5 using the Streams Platform.
+### PyroCMS is a modern CMS built with Laravel 5.1 and the Streams Platform.

 If you've never used PyroCMS before, this doc will get you up to speed with the basics of PyroCMS and it's history.